 Legislative Staff Work

 Historians and Nonprofit Associations

-- the ability to compare historical developments across time, space and cultures.
+- Compare and contrast historical developments across time, space, and cultures.

 Additional Program Requirements